Pinoy Family Recipes

 Bangus Sarciado Ingredients

-• Cooking Oil: You’ll need oil for frying the bangus belly and for sautéing the other ingredients to build the dish’s flavor.
+Used for frying the bangus belly and sautéing the aromatics.
+It helps build that deep, savory flavor.

 Sarciadong bangus in a pan.

-Fry the Bangus Belly (If Not Using Leftover Fried Bangus)
+2. Fry the Bangus Belly (If Not Using Leftovers)

-If you’re not using leftover fried bangus, heat some cooking oil in a frying pan over medium heat.
-Once the oil is hot, fry the bangus belly until both sides are golden brown and crispy.
-Set it aside after frying.
+If you’re not using leftover fried bangus, heat oil in a pan over medium heat.
+Fry the bangus belly until both sides are golden brown and crispy.
+Set aside once cooked.

-Using the same pan, add a little more oil and sauté the minced garlic until it’s fragrant and slightly golden.
-Then, add the sliced onion and cook it until it softens.
-After that, throw in the chopped tomatoes and cook until they’re soft and juicy.
+In the same pan, add a bit more oil.
+Sauté the minced garlic until it turns fragrant and slightly golden.
+Add the sliced onion and cook until softened.
+Add the chopped tomatoes and cook until they become soft and juicy.

-Pour in one cup of water and bring it to a boil.
-Then, add fish sauce and black pepper.
-Stir everything together and let it simmer for a few minutes to let the flavors blend.
+Pour in 1 cup of water and let it boil.
+Add fish sauce and black pepper.
+Stir everything and let it simmer so the flavors blend well.

-Carefully place the fried bangus belly back into the pan.
-Spoon the sauce over the fish so it gets coated well.
-Let it simmer for another 2-3 minutes to allow the flavors to come together.
+Gently place the fried bangus belly back into the pan.
+Spoon the sauce over the fish so it gets coated evenly.
+Let it simmer for another 2 to 3 minutes.

-Once everything’s done, transfer the Sarciadong Bangus to a serving dish.
-Serve it hot with steamed rice, and enjoy your delicious meal!
+Transfer the dish to a serving plate.
+Serve hot with steamed rice and enjoy your Sarciadong Bangus.

 Sarciadong bangus in a plate.